briandrum/codes.forchagrin.com/_chapters/chapter-953-evergreen-cemetery.md

 Editor's note: Prices and payments covering the sale of lots and fees for interments within the Municipal Cemetery are set by the Board of Cemetery Trustees pursuant to Ohio R.C.
-759.13 and 759.23.
+[759.13][ORC Section 759.13] and 759.23.
 Please consult the Department of Finance for information concerning current costs and fees.

 * [953.01   Definitions](#95301-definitions)
 * [953.02   General](#95302-general)